What is Insolvent Trading?

 If my company did trade while insolvent, what penalties can apply?

-The penalties that apply for insolvent trading can include:
+The penalties that apply for insolvent trading can be severe, they include:

 - Disqualification from managing a company